all-of-us/workbench-snippets/README.md

     git clone https://github.com/all-of-us/code-snippets.git
     cd code-snippets/build
     python3 ./generate_jupyter_snippets_menu_extension_config.py
+    # If you get an error about a missing jinja2 library, run command 'pip3 install --user jinja2'
     ```
 1. Then copy and paste the contents of the newly created file `jupyter_snippets_menu_extension_config.json` to form field '*JSON string parsed to define custom menus (only used if the option above is checked)*' in the Snippets Menu extension configuration.